shsorbom/sMythbot/README.md

 If you are running Ubuntu 18.04, you will need to install Python version 3.8 or newer.
 I may add backwards compatability later, but for now, I reccomend installing [Pyenv](https://realpython.com/intro-to-pyenv/).

+First, you will need to istall a system dependency.
+Open a terminal and type:
+` sudo apt install libmariadbclient-dev`
 Now we need to get the Mythtv source code:
 `git clone https://github.com/MythTV/mythtv`
 ...Go to the directory where the API's we need are located: